fkraemer/qt_multi_annotator/README.md

 # WIP

-This is somewhat stable but still WIP.
+* This is somewhat stable but still WIP.
+* Parameters are already extracted for custom image sizes, but should be fit dynamically determinable by the user.